 Limited Proteolysis (LiP) has emerged as a label-free technology to identify and analyze changes in protein structures in un-purified lysates.
 The underlying concept of LiP is based on proteins being subjected to proteolysis in the presence or absence of a compound.
-When a protein binds to a compound, it often undergoes a conformational change, and/or the binding site becomes inaccessible for proteolysis.
-Both effects change the pattern of proteolysis and lead to the formation of different peptides that can be characterized by mass spectrometry.
+When a compound binds to a protein, it induces a specific structural state in the protein that can be exploited during proteolysis.
+This unique structural state changes the pattern of proteolysis and leads to the formation of unique peptides that can be characterized by mass spectrometry.

 Limited Proteolysis Coupled with Mass Spectrometry (LiP-MS) Detects Protein Conformational Changes Induced by Compound Binding

-The laboratory of Prof. Dr. Paola Picotti at the ETH in Zurich has developed a unique LiP protocol coupled to mass spectrometry (LiP-MS), which is able to address protein conformational changes induced by interaction with compounds for proteome-wide applications (3, 4, 5).
+The laboratory of Prof. Dr. Paola Picotti at the ETH in Zurich has developed a unique LiP protocol coupled to mass spectrometry (LiP-MS), which is able to address unique protein structural states induced by interaction with compounds for proteome-wide applications (3, 4, 5).

 This LiP-MS technology is based on double protease digestion.
-The first protease step under native conditions generates site-specific cleavages in the protein that result in “conformotypic” peptides so-called because they are specific to the protein’s conformation at the time of cleavage.
+The first protease step under native conditions generates site-specific cleavages in the protein that result in LiP peptides, so-called because they are specific to the protein’s compound-bound structure at the time of cleavage.
 The second protease under denaturing conditions results in complete protein digestion and allows peptide identification and quantification via bottom-up proteomics.

 LiP-MS for Target Deconvolution in More Complex Cellular Environments